 Summer Student Research Training Program

-The Johns Hopkins All Children’s Summer Student Research Training Program (SSRTP), Clinical and Translational Research Pathway, develops and mentors passionate students at the undergraduate, medical school and other graduate levels on a career trajectory of a research professional or investigator in clinical and translational research.
+The 8-week Johns Hopkins All Children’s Summer Student Research Training Program (SSRTP), Clinical and Translational Research Pathway, develops and mentors passionate students at the undergraduate, medical school and other graduate levels on a career trajectory of a research professional or investigator in clinical and translational research.
 This program provides a mentored hands-on experience coupled with a didactic curriculum, onsite at the Johns Hopkins All Children's Hospital campus in St. Petersburg, Florida.

 Program Director and Co-Director